NAIA votes to allow athletes to be compensated for use of name, image and likeness

 The legislation allows a student-athlete to receive compensation for promoting any commercial product, enterprise or for any public or media appearance.

-It could lift a huge burden off some athletes struggling financially; not all students at NAIA schools receive full-ride scholarships.
+It could lift a huge burden off some athletes struggling financially; not all students at NAIA schools receive full scholarships.

 “I think this is going to be huge by helping them get those endorsements and payments that could possibly help them be in less debt or get through college and still play the sport they love,” Lantz said.